maciejgabrys/gbch/README.md

 # gbch

-Little tool to recalculate Game Boy ROM's checksum.
+A little tool for recalculating Game Boy ROMs checksums.

 ## Usage

-Just specify a path to ROM file:
+Just specify a path to a ROM:

 ```
 gbch <file>
 ```